Lyft (NASDAQ:LYFT) Stock Rating Lowered by Cowen

-Lyft (NASDAQ:LYFT – Get Rating) was downgraded by analysts at Cowen to a “market perform” rating in a note issued to investors on Monday, Stock Target Advisor reports.
+Cowen cut shares of Lyft (NASDAQ:LYFT – Get Rating) from an outperform rating to a market perform rating in a report issued on Monday morning, The Fly reports.

-Several other brokerages also recently commented on LYFT.
-Cowen downgraded Lyft from an “outperform” rating to a “market perform” rating in a research note on Monday.
-Morgan Stanley decreased their target price on shares of Lyft from $24.00 to $23.00 and set an “equal weight” rating on the stock in a report on Tuesday, November 8th.
-The Goldman Sachs Group reduced their target price on Lyft to $20.00 in a report on Tuesday, November 15th.
-UBS Group decreased their price target on shares of Lyft from $16.00 to $12.00 and set a “neutral” rating on the stock in a report on Tuesday, November 8th.
-Finally, Deutsche Bank Aktiengesellschaft lifted their price target on Lyft from $16.00 to $20.00 in a research note on Monday, August 8th.
-One equities research analyst has rated the stock with a sell rating, fifteen have assigned a hold rating and thirteen have issued a buy rating to the company.
-Based on data from MarketBeat.com, the stock presently has an average rating of “Hold” and a consensus target price of $28.21.
+A number of other equities analysts also recently commented on LYFT.
+UBS Group decreased their price objective on shares of Lyft from $16.00 to $12.00 and set a neutral rating for the company in a report on Tuesday, November 8th.
+The Goldman Sachs Group decreased their price objective on shares of Lyft to $20.00 in a report on Tuesday, November 15th.
+Truist Financial decreased their price objective on shares of Lyft from $47.00 to $40.00 and set a buy rating for the company in a report on Monday, October 24th.
+Guggenheim decreased their price objective on shares of Lyft from $32.00 to $28.00 and set a buy rating for the company in a report on Monday, August 15th.
+Finally, DA Davidson decreased their price objective on shares of Lyft from $25.00 to $19.00 and set a buy rating for the company in a report on Tuesday, November 8th.
+One investment analyst has rated the stock with a sell rating, fifteen have issued a hold rating and thirteen have assigned a buy rating to the company’s stock.
+Based on data from MarketBeat.com, the company has a consensus rating of Hold and an average price target of $27.59.

 About Lyft